getherbert/herbert/README.md

 Welcome to the Herbert.
 Please check out the docs [here](http://getherbert.com/).

-> **Note:**  Note: Herbert going through a update and should be up ready to use by 30th May.
+> **Note:** Herbert going through a update and should be up ready to use by 30th May.

 If your after the old verison you can find it here: